zephraph/notes/Week in Review/2021/Week 19 -- May.md

 For offboarding at [[Artsy]], I tried to be as empathetic with my co-workers as I could be.
 I let everyone know in advance via small group messages on slack.
 I didn't want to surprise anyone with a calendar invite that had no topic.
 Likewise, I wanted to talk to _everyone_.
 I covered all the engineering people except for folks who were new and I didn't know or those who I plan on meeting soon in person.
 It was roughly 30 1-on-1s over those two weeks, which was hard, but worth it.
 I wanted to remind everyone to take care of themselves, to balance work and life.
 I repeated that message every chance I got.
 I hope it helped some.

-[[Nicole Boettcher]] gathered the [[grow team]] for a little going away party for me on  [around.co](https://around.co).
+Wednesday [[Nicole Boettcher]] gathered the [[grow team]] for a little going away party for me on  [around.co](https://around.co).
 It was a good time (and the software was really good to boot).
 I'm considering holding public office hours using around in the future.

+Also on Wednesday I met up w/ [[Brendan Falk]] to talk a bit about [[fig]] and devtools.
+I'm a pretty huge fan of both so it was enjoyable.
+We talked a bit about early company values and ht

 On Friday I just setup an around room and hung out all day.